By Sumit Guha

 This use of ‘casta’ to mean any kind of descent group entered other European languages.
 The Dutch, for example, were by 1640 describing the wives of some sailors as of “Portuguese casta”.
 It also traveled into English.

 Early colonial governments recognized the administrative value of caste as a means to organize “civil society”.
 The Dutch conquered Sri Lanka from the Portuguese and enforced a strict caste system there.
 Different tax and labor dues were extracted from each caste in order to sustain Dutch colonial enterprise.
 To check evasion of the service requirement attached the land, subjects could not mortgage or sell their lands without leave, and the customs and distinctions of caste were rigorously enforced by Dutch penal regulations.
 This continued under the early British rule in Sri Lanka.
 Similarly, in Bombay island, the first British colony in India, the early administration decided that the “severall nations at pres[ent] inhabiting or hereafter to inhabit on the Island of Bombay be reduced or modelled into so many orders or tribes & that each nation may have a Cheif (sic) or Consull of the same nation appointed over them by the Gover[nor] and Councell”.
 As late as 1900, the British government in India passed the Land Alienation Act, a major agrarian law regulating property transfers among two specified sets of “Tribes and Castes” described as ‘agriculturist’ and ‘non-agriculturist’.
 Both sets included Hindus, Muslims and Sikhs.
-A more complete exposition of the long history of state, caste and ethnicity is to be found in my book, whose European and Indian editions are linked below.
+A more complete exposition of the long history of state, caste and ethnicity is to be found in my book (published in a European and an Indian edition).

-Sumit Guha is Professor of History at The University of Texas at Austin
+Sumit Guha is Professor of History at The University of Texas at Austin.